 You are a researcher at an autonomous vehicle company.
 You are submitting your image-based pose estimation algorithm to a major conference for public review.
 You use the Argoverse dataset to train and evaluate your method.
 You publish the results of the comparison publicly.
 The Argoverse data in your paper is attributed in accordance with the CC-BY-NC-SA 4.0 license.

-Example 3, Unacceptable Use:
+Example 3, Prohibited Use:

 You are an engineer at an autonomous vehicle company.
 You use the Argoverse dataset to train a prototype detection model for use on your company’s AV at a test track.
-You use this prototype detection model as a placeholder until you build a large enough internal dataset to train your model against.
+You use this prototype detection model as a placeholder until you build a large enough internal dataset to train your model.

-Example 4, Unacceptable Use:
+Example 4, Prohibited Use:

 You are an engineer at a company that produces a robotics platform for sale.
 You train the prediction and detection machine learning model in your company’s product on data from the Argoverse dataset.
 Your company releases the product for sale with the model you trained against Argoverse data.